Arizona Wildcats baseball: Notable alumni

+Current MLB Players

+Hall of Fame inductees

+One Arizona player and two coaches have been inducted into the College Baseball Hall of Fame.

 Retired jerseys

 Student-Athlete jerseys are retired but not individual player numbers.

 Rivalries

 Arizona State

-Arizona’s main rival is Arizona State.
+Arizona's main rival is Arizona State.
 Although they are famously known for their rivalry in football and basketball as well as softball, both schools have had a rich baseball tradition in their history.
-The Wildcats lead the Sun Devils in all time baseball series 255–221–1 as of May 2021 and both teams have had several players drafted into MLB.
+The Wildcats lead the Sun Devils in all time baseball series 266–230–1 as of April 2025 and both teams have had several players drafted into MLB.

 In recent years, Arizona has had an edge over Arizona State in college baseball success.
 In 2010 ASU won the Pac-10 and also advanced to the College World Series, capping the end of a dominating run of 4 straight Pac-10 conference championships and 3 CWS appearances in 4 years (missed CWS in 2008).
 Later, the NCAA would vacate the 2007 Pac-10 Championship and 2007 CWS appearance from ASU's record.

-Since then Arizona has won the CWS (2012), was the CWS runner-up (2016) and won the Pac-12 Championship (2021).
-In contrast to Arizona's recent success, ASU has not won the Pac-10/12 Conference since 2010, has not been the CWS runner up since 1988 and has not won a NCAA Championship since 1981.
+Since then Arizona has won the CWS (2012), was the CWS runner-up (2016) and won two Pac-12 Championships (2021 & 2024).
+In contrast to Arizona's recent success, ASU has not won the Pac-10/12 Conference since 2010, has not been the CWS runner up since 1988 and has not won an NCAA Championship since 1981.
 Arizona has won 2 NCAA championships since 1981.
-While ASU still has a more robust historical record (5x NCAA Champs, 1965, 1967, 1969, 1977, 1981 and 21x CWS appearances), Arizona has narrowed that gap in the last 10 years.
+While ASU still has a more robust historical record (5x NCAA Champs, 1965, 1967, 1969, 1977, 1981 and 21x CWS appearances), Arizona has narrowed that gap in the last 20 years.